 If you’re a new-to-role SENCO working in a maintained school, academy, nursery, free school or Pupil Referral Unit, the government requires you to have this qualification.

 If you’re a SENCO working in a private, independent, special or international school, college or nursery, it isn’t mandatory, but you should still consider it.
 Why?
-Because it’s the benchmark qualification and makes a professional difference to the careers of all who take it.
+Because the National Award for SEN Coordination (NASENCO) sets the benchmark qualification and makes a professional difference to the careers of all who take it.

 Add real value to your school